MihirJ01/Hello-Know-Me-Here/README.md

 # Welcome to MJ'Zs GitHub! 👋

 Hi there!
 I'm MJ'Zs, a passionate and creative developer specializing in **2D game development** and dabbling in **cybersecurity**.
-My projects are inspired by the aesthetics and mechanics of games like **Hollow Knight**, and I enjoy crafting immersive gameplay experiences with a touch of innovation.
+My projects are inspired by the aesthetics and mechanics of games like "Metroidvania" genere , and I enjoy crafting immersive gameplay experiences with a touch of innovation.
 I also explore the fascinating world of cybersecurity to ensure robust and secure systems.

 ---